CDU-HIT238/slides/week9/index.md

 * Follow the guide at [https://facebook.github.io/react-native/docs/getting-started.html](https://facebook.github.io/react-native/docs/getting-started.html)
 * Connect your phone to wifi, Install Expo and test your app
 * Start your Android emulator and run `npm run android`
+* You may need to allow access in your firewall